 You are entitled to a full fee waiver if you are:

-- represented by Victoria Legal Aid or a community legal centre – you must provide a letter from the organisation representing you
+- represented by Victoria Legal Aid; a community legal centre; a provider under the Tenancy Assistance Advocacy program; or another recognised provider who has deemed you eligible through a means test – you must provide a letter from the organisation representing you

 - in a prison or other public institution – you must provide evidence of your status such as your Criminal Record Number

 - under 18 years of age – you must provide a copy of your birth certificate, passport, learner's permit or other proof of age

 - a protected person or an affected family member who is the applicant in a residential tenancies case arising from family violence.

 How to apply for fee relief

 Complete a Fee relief application form and submit it to VCAT.
 We may ask for documents to support your claim.

 We can only postpone fees in exceptional circumstances, for example in cases where the matter is so urgent that the proceeding must commence before fees are able to be paid.

 If your application for postponement is successful, the fee must be paid by the date specified in the decision or, if a date for payment is not specified, within 30 days of the day of the decision.